Everything You Need to Know About Your Myrtle Beach Vacation

 The order starts at 11:59 p.m.
-Thursday, July 2, and will remain in effect for 67 days, which is through Labor Day, or until rescinded, or until the expiration of the declaration of a civil emergency.
-As of now, the mandate is set to expire September 30th.
+Thursday, July 2, and will remain in effect until rescinded or until the expiration of the declaration of a civil emergency.
+As of now, the mandate is set to expire in December.

 Retail establishments are listed as businesses like grocery stores, convenience stores, commercial stores, pharmacies, and barbershops and hair salons, among others.

 Food service establishments encompass any business that sells prepared food on a dine-in, delivery, carry-out or drive-through basis, according to the order.

 Overnight accommodations establishments are hotels, motels, condos, rental properties and private campgrounds.
 A person who fails to comply shall be guilty of a civil infraction, punishable by a fine of not more than $100.00.
 Click here for FAQ's

 Mandated Face Coverings for the city of North Myrtle Beach

 The North Myrtle Beach City Council has passed an ordinance calling for the use of face masks in public places.
 The mandate is extended to run until the sunset of a vaccine or cure unless otherwise rescinded.